CovertLab/borealis/README.md

 command args, instantiates the Firetask with those arguments, and calls its `run_task()` method.

-**Google Cloud Storage:** Although you _can_ set up an NFS shared file service for the workers’ files, the native storage service is _Google Cloud Storage_ (GCS).
+**Google Cloud Storage:** Although you _can_ set up an NFS shared file service for the workers' files, the native storage service is _Google Cloud Storage_ (GCS).
 GCS costs literally 1/10th as much as NFS service and it scales up better.
-GCS lets you archive your files in lower cost tiers designed for infrequent access.
+GCS lets you archive your files in yet lower cost tiers designed for infrequent access.
 GCS connects to all the other cloud services.
-E.g., you could use Pub/Sub to trigger an action on a particular upload to GCS.
+E.g., you can use Pub/Sub to trigger an action on a particular upload to GCS.

 But Cloud Storage is not a file system.
 It's an _object store_ with a lighter weight protocol to fetch/store/list whole "blobs" (files).
 It does not support